joeax/vibespec/README.md

 When applying changes from a vibespec, the LLM will generate a execution plan in the `.vibespec` folder of the project.
 This will allow the agent to track changes being made to the codebase based as it goes.
 This file will include a summary of the changes, the date and time of the change, and any relevant details about the modifications.

 ### Editing Code
-The vibespec is a living, breathing doc, but that shouldn't stop you from writing or modifying the generated code.
-Keep in mind that vibe coding means not touching a line, so it is an expected practice to master crafting your vibespec to minimize the need for manual code changes.
+The vibespec is a living, breathing doc, but that shouldn't stop you from modifying the generated code.
+Although the term *vibe coding* means not touching a line, in the real world to build a production-ready application, you will at some point need to modify your own code.
+The vibespec is designed to be flexible and can be updated as needed to reflect changes in the software system.

 ## Artifacts